Rebbica007/ProductionLineOOP/README.md

 ## Acknowledgements

   - Stackoverflow
-  - Shain, Odalys, Kevin, Nick, Kathryn, Owen
+  - Shane, Odalys, Kevin, Nick, Kathryn, Owen
   - Damian, VanSelow

 ## History

 The initial commit had just the GUI layout and the ReadMe.
 After The initial commit, the controller was updated with the button variables.
 I then made the handleActions for the buttons which are hardcoded to print to the console.
-I then populated the combobox in the intitialize method after creating the local variable for the combobox.
+I then populated the combobox in the initialize method after creating the local variable for the combobox.
 I then added fx:ids to all of the elements in FXML.
 I then added styles to the GUI using the fx:ids to make each item be a different colour.

 ## Key Programming Concepts Utilized